-The First Neolithic Tribes in Eastern Europe
+First Neolithic tribes in Eastern Europe

-Settling the Indo-European, Finno-Ugrian, and Turkic tribes in Eastern Europe
+Settling the Indo-European, Finno-Ugrian, and Turkic tribes in Eastern Europe (Survey)

-In the late Mesolithic era unlike most of Eastern Europe, where the population still led their traditional way of life of wandering gatherer-hunters, the hunting, gathering and fishing had lost weight in the economy of the Northern Black Sea region due to the nature of the steppe landscape.
-The creators of the local Kukrek culture, without leaving the traditional forms of management, begin to use domestic large horned and small livestock Meadow vegetation in in the steppe provide good forage for livestock, so a small population there had no need to turn to agriculture.
-However, the cultural flow penetrating from Anatolia to south-eastern Europe through the Aegean space introduced important changes in the economy of Eastern European population.
-They connected beginning of the local Neolithic with this process.
+In the late Mesolithic era unlike most of Eastern Europe, where the population still led their traditional way of life of wandering gatherer-hunters, hunting, gathering, and fishing had lost weight in the economy of the Northern Black Sea region due to the nature of the steppe landscape.
+The creators of the local Kukrek culture, without leaving the traditional forms of management, begin to use domestic large horned and small livestock Meadow vegetation in the steppe provide good forage for livestock, so a small population there had no need to turn to agriculture.
+However, the cultural flow penetrating from Anatolia to south-eastern Europe through the Aegean space introduced important changes in the economy of the Eastern European population.
+They connected the beginning of the local Neolithic with this process.

 The map is compilated on basis of "Atlas for History" [BERTHOLD LOTHAR (Leiter).
 1973.
 4.II].

 The resettlement of people of Proto-Neolithic cultures though in Eastern Europe was affected by the transgression of the Black Sea, which is manifested by flooding the Black Sea the land along its shores and on the space of present-day Sea of Azov, which did not exist at that time.
-Geological studies of the Black Sea shelf, caried out by American researchers gave them a reason to assume about flooding of the Black Sea (then a freshwater lake) by waters broke through the Bosphorus partition about 5.6 millennium BC.
+Geological studies of the Black Sea shelf, carried out by American researchers gave them a reason to assume about flooding of the Black Sea (then a freshwater lake) by waters broke through the Bosphorus partition about 5.6 millennium BC.
 (PITMAN WALTER, RYAN WILLIAM.
 1999).
 This hypothesis contradicts the theory of gradual advance of the Black Sea waters on land developed by Soviet scientists and contains contradictory ideas (ZALIZNIAK L.L.
 2005: 6-8).
 However, in any case, the population of the Black Sea land must migrate north and north-east:

 The newcomers created several interrelated Neolithic cultures on the Middle Danube belonging in general to the circle of the Linear Pottery Culture which originated in the area of the Carpathian arc and spread to large parts of Europe until France.
 The earliest of them, Körös culture, was created by people of southern Balkan origin (SHUSHARIN V.P., 1971, 12).
-This culture together with sites of Starchevo and Karanovo formed the cultural and historical area of early Neolithic (see maps above).
+This culture together with the sites of Starchevo and Karanovo formed the cultural and historical area of the early Neolithic (see maps above).

 Further the Neolithic cultures on the Balkans have been developed in Vinča culture (VI – V mill.
 BC), one of its variants or a branch was been Dimini culture (Thessaly, Greece).